 To get a sense of the light pollution where you live look at this interactive map or view the NASA Blue Marble Navigator map.
 Google Earth users can download an overlay also created from the World Atlas of light pollution.

-There are now seven UK locations recognised by the International Dark Sky Association (IDA) and you can identify the best places to go stargazing in the UK on this map:
+There are now several UK locations recognised by the International Dark Sky Association (IDA) and you can identify the best places to go stargazing in the UK on this map:

 - Galloway Forest Dark Sky Park

 - Tomintoul and Glenlivet – Cairngorms Dark Sky Park

 - Snowdonia Dark Sky Reserve